alandtse/tesla/README.md

 7. Restart Home Assistant.
 8. [![Add Integration][add-integration-badge]][add-integration] or in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Tesla Custom Integration".

+Note: This integration will wake up your vehicle(s) during installation.

 <!---->

 ## Usage